AnIdiotsGuide/discordjs-bot-guide/video-guides/episode-10-part-02.md

 Don't forget, if you want to invite your bots to server, you'll need to get an invite link, you can use the Discord Permissions Calculator [here](https://finitereality.github.io/permissions/?v=0) to set up your permissions, and generate an invite link.

 Music in the video:
-Local Forecast - Slower by Kevin MacLeod [incompetech.com](incompetech.com) Licensed under Creative Commons: [By Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/)
+Sweeter Vermouth by Kevin MacLeod [incompetech.com](incompetech.com) Licensed under Creative Commons: [By Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/)

 List of Atom addons and themes I use;